Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

     Purview, such as the Data Map, Data Catalog, and Information Protection.

-3. Go to Information Protection \> Classifiers \> Sensitive information types to locate the new artifacts.
-The new Sensitive information types have the publisher 'Purview healthcare kit'.

-4. Go to Data Catalog \> Data Management \> Business Domains to locate the new domains: Clinical, Imaging - DICOM VR, and Imaging - DICOM Tags for glossary terms.
+3. Go to Data Catalog \> Data Management \> Business Domains to locate the new domains: Clinical, Imaging - DICOM VR, and Imaging - DICOM Tags for glossary terms.